MAEldredgePro/LetsPlayGolf/README.md

 ---
 ## Actively Developing Requirement(s)
- - [ ] (3pt) Add some CSS to style the card to look like an actual golf
+ - [ ] (3pt) Add some CSS to style the card to look like an actual golf card.

 ---
 ## Requirements